EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionGroupsExceptions.md

-    For sure: which files are in a folder? should return all files that are in folders Should return 2 files from one folder and a singular one from another
+    For sure: which files are in a folder? should return all files that are in folders for the reverse reading: Should return 2 files from one folder and a singular one from another?
+            It doesn't because "files" is plural and so the singular one doesn't match

     For sure: which 2 files are in 2 folders? when there is two folders with two files each should work.